 Twist drill bits: These are the bits that do-it-yourselfers are typically the most familiar with.
-Twist drill bits are usually made of high-speed steel (HSS), and have a flute -- a recess in the side of the bit -- that spirals up from the point of the bit toward to the top.
+Twist drill bits are usually made of high-speed steel (HSS) and have a flute — a recess in the side of the bit — that spirals up from the point of the bit toward to the top.
 The flute allows for chip removal as the hole is being drilled.
-Twist drill bits have a shallow point, and are used primarily for drilling metal.
+Twist drill bits have a shallow point and are used primarily for drilling metal.
 They will also work fine for smaller holes in wood and plastic, but their shallow point can cause them to chip the material when drilling larger holes.

 Sizes, which refer to the diameter of the bit, commonly range from tiny No. 1 up to 1/2 inch, and larger sizes are also available for some machine shop applications.
 Sizes above 3/8 inch typically have a shank that is stepped down to 3/8 inch, allowing them to be used in a drill with a 3/8-inch chuck.
 Twist drill bits are also available with a titanium coating for more abrasion resistance and longer life in metal-drilling applications.

 Brad-point bits: Brad-point bits, which look similar to twist drill bits, have a sharp point at the end that makes it easier to align the bit for more precise drilling.
 Brad-point bits are intended only for wood and have a special cutting edge around the end of the bit called a spur.
 The spur scribes and cuts the outside diameter of the hole as the bit enters it, greatly reducing splintering and tearing of wood grain and veneer.
 Brad-point bits are available in both HSS and carbide tips.
 The carbide-tipped version is more expensive but it will hold its edge quite a bit longer between sharpenings.
 Brad-point bits are commonly available in sizes ranging from 1/8 inch to 1/2 inch.